The CDC says covid-19 is airborne and spread by aerosols, warns of badly ventilated spaces

 “There is growing evidence that droplets and airborne particles can remain suspended in the air and be breathed in by others, and travel distances beyond 6 feet (for example, during choir practice, in restaurants, or in fitness classes),” the agency stated.
 “In general, indoor environments without good ventilation increase this risk.”

-While the CDC hasn’t called for any new action to address the airborne threat of a virus that has now killed nearly 200,000 Americans, experts said the change should help to shift policy and public behavior.
+While the CDC has not called for any new action to address the airborne threat of a virus that has now killed nearly 200,000 Americans, experts said the change should help to shift policy and public behavior.

 “It’s a major change,” Jose-Luis Jimenez, a chemistry professor at the University of Colorado at Boulder who studies how aerosols spread the virus, told The Washington Post.
-“This is a good thing, if we can reduce transmission because more people finally understand how it is spreading and know what to do to stop it.”
+“This is a good thing, if we can reduce transmission because more people understand how it is spreading and know what to do to stop it.”

-The CDC shifted its guidelines on Friday, but it wasn’t widely noticed until a CNN report on Sunday.
-Where the agency previously warned that the virus mostly spreads through large drops encountered at close range, it now cites “small particles, such as those in aerosols” as the most common vector.
+The CDC shifted its guidelines on Friday, but the change was not widely noticed until a CNN report on Sunday.
+Where the agency previously warned that the virus mostly spreads through large drops encountered at close range, it now cites “small particles, such as those in aerosols,” as the most common vector.

 “These particles can be inhaled into the nose, mouth, airways, and lungs and cause infection,” the guidance says.
 “This is thought to be the main way the virus spreads.”